-If B=1 (unbiased), it means there are the same number of rain points forecast as the actual observed rain points.
+If B=1 (unbiased), it means there are the same number of rain points forecast as actually observed rain points.

 If B>1 (over-forecast), it means more rain points are forecasted.

-If B<1 (under-forecast), it means less rain points are forecasted.
+If B<1 (under-forecast), it means fewer rain points are forecasted.

 - Skill Score (SS): This measure is used to check out the percentage improvement between models base on accuracy score (i.e. hit rate)